Vicious (Lou Reed song)

 "Vicious" is a song written by Lou Reed, released as a single in 1973 and originally featured on Transformer, Reed's second post-Velvet Underground solo album.

 Origins

 Lou Reed told Rolling Stone that Andy Warhol inspired the song: "He said, 'Why don't you write a song called 'Vicious'?
 And I said, 'What kind of vicious?'
 'Oh, you know, vicious like I hit you with a flower.'
 And I wrote it down literally."

 Reception

 Cash Box said that "Reed's lyric has a somewhat sarcastic tone that makes the listener take note almost immediately.
 Here again, he shines with a driving rocker and a great story line that should make this effort a natural hit."

 In popular culture

-Vicious was featured on season 4, episode 5 of the Showtime TV series Billions.
+"Vicious" was featured on season 4, episode 5 of the Showtime TV series Billions.

-This song was originally planned to be in Grand Theft Auto IV or Grand Theft Auto IV: The Lost and Damned on the fictitious radio station Liberty Rock Radio, but was deleted during the beta phase.